PDF drawings can contain both real text (including actual letters & fonts) and elements that are shaped like text (not including letters or fonts).

 However, it’s important to note that given enough information (selections), Countfire can always tell the difference between two symbols.

-In the clip above, an initial selection of a Type C symbol is made.
-Because the text within the Type C symbol is only a text like element (not real text), this selection causes the Type B and Type D symbols to be misidentified (false positives).
+In the clip above, an initial selection of a Type D symbol is made.
+Because the text within the Type D symbol is only a text like element (not real text), this selection causes the Type B and BE symbols to be misidentified (false positives).

 These false positives happen for two reasons:

-- From the software’s perspective, The Type B, C & D symbols are similar.
+From the software’s perspective, The Type B, BE & D symbols are similar

-- Countfire hasn’t yet been shown what a Type B or D symbol is.
+Countfire hasn’t yet been shown what a Type B and Type BE symbol is

 These false positives are easily corrected by making additional selections to give Countfire more information to work with.